RetroDECK/RetroDECK/wiki-rtd/docs/blog/posts/2023/Status-Update:-May-2023.md

 **NOTE: This is still work in progress**

-**Status update 2023-05:**
+# Status update 2023-05:

 *Controls for everything everywhere all at once.*

-As a continuation of last months post, some parts of the team have been working on hotkeys and controls (in fact since October 2022 [https://github.com/XargonWan/RetroDECK/issues/194](https://github.com/XargonWan/RetroDECK/issues/194)).
+As a continuation of last months post, some parts of the team have been working on hotkeys and controls (in fact since October 2022 [GitHub: Issue 194](https://github.com/XargonWan/RetroDECK/issues/194)).

 <!-- more -->